atwright147/synology-docker-media-server/README.md

     On Upgrade - Yes
     On Rename - No
     ```
-1. In the Path field enter `/usr/bin/curl`
+1. In the Path field enter `/scripts/jellyfin-connect.sh`
-1. In the Arguments field enter: `-v -d "" -H "X-MediaBrowser-Token: JELLYFIN_TOKEN" http://JELLYFIN_IP_ADDRESS:JELLYFIN_PORT/library/refresh`

 ## Reference

 - docker-compose file based on: https://github.com/sebgl/htpc-download-box/blob/master/docker-compose.yml
 - Add Jacket as just one indexer in Sonarr and Radarr: https://www.reddit.com/r/PleX/comments/737foz/tip_if_you_use_jackett_for_indexers_you_can_set_a/
 - How-to: Deploy OpenVPN on Synology using Docker: https://www.reddit.com/r/synology/comments/74te0y/howto_deploy_openvpn_on_synology_using_docker/
+- JellyFin connect script for Sonarr and Radarr v3: https://www.reddit.com/r/jellyfin/comments/g1p8p4/radarrsonnarr_connect_date_added_behavior_for_new/fnjue49/?utm_source=reddit&utm_medium=web2x&context=3